guettli/git-tips/README.md

 For example:

-- maybe you have not switched to `main` for a week
+- maybe you have not switched to `main` for a week, and other developers have merge to main meanwhile.
 - maybe you did not run `git pull` on `main`
 - but `git fetch` already updated `origin/main`